 While a Hoya assistant, Nolan coordinated recruiting, developed goalkeepers and worked closely with Head Coach Diane Drake in all aspects of preparing the team.
 He brings a wide range of coaching experience to the Hilltop, having played and coached at various national and international levels.

 Nolan came to Georgetown in 1999 after spending the 1998 season on the Seton Hall women's soccer staff, serving as the goalkeeper coach.
 Prior to his coaching stint at Seton Hall, Nolan was an assistant coach at Farleigh Dickinson University during the 1997 fall season.

 A member of the National Team Pool in Ireland at the youth level, Nolan came to the United States and played soccer at Seton Hall.
 A four-year starter, he led the Pirates to four-consecutive NCAA tournament berths and two BIG EAST Conference championships.
 Selected to the 1987 BIG EAST Conference Tournament team, Nolan was named the BIG EAST Conference Student-Athlete of the Year in 1991.
 He earned his bachelor's degree in finance in 1991 and later earned a master of business administration in 1993, also from Seton Hall.

-Nolan holds a premier national license from the National Soccer Coaches Association of America (NSCAA) and a United States Soccer Federation "A" license.
+Nolan holds a premier national license from the NSCAA and a United States Soccer Federation "A" license.